geomesa/geomesa.github.io/documentation/current/_sources/user/data_management.txt

 GeoMesa support Accumulo visibilities for securing data.
 Visibilities can be set at data store level, feature level or individual attribute level.

+See :ref:`accumulo_authorizations` for details on querying data with visibilities.

 Data Store Level Visibilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^